bramdanneels/IntroOmicsPract/Practicals/06_Metagenomics.md

 Another neat tool for taxonomic profiling and quantification, is [Metaphlan](https://huttenhower.sph.harvard.edu/metaphlan).
 Metaphlan will map the reads to a database of marker genes (genes typical for certain clades/species).
-Since the Metaphlan database is quite large (>20Gb), and the software can be quite slow, we will have provided the output in the data for this tutorial.
+Since the Metaphlan database is quite large (>20Gb), and the software can be quite slow, we have provided the output in the data for this tutorial.

 > If you want to run these yourself, you can use following commands:
 >```